mecid/mecid.github.io/_posts/2022-11-02-window-management-in-swiftui.md

 Another option is to use the *presentedWindowStyle* view modifier on the view hierarchy, which will set the particular style for windows created by this view hierarchy.

 #### Menubar window
 Menu bar apps are very popular on macOS, and now we have a native way to build them in SwiftUI.
 There is a new scene type called *MenuBarExtra*.
-It appears in the system menu bar and presents its content in a popover-like window.
+It appears in the system menu bar and presents its content in a pull-down menu.

 ```swift
 @main struct MyApp: App {